-- 2. In the 'NTP Server IP Address' field, enter the IP address of the NTP server. - 3.
+- In the 'NTP Server Address (IP or FQDN)' field, enter the IP address of the NTP server. - 3.
 Click Submit to apply your changes. - 4.
 On the toolbar, click Burn to save the changes to the PSTN gateway flash memory.